mzunair/CoreImageGallery-GlobalAzureBootCamp2019/README.md

 # CoreImageGallery-VS2019Launch
-This application demonstrates how to deploy a .NET Core, functions app on Azure using Visual Studio 2019.
+This application demonstrates how to deploy a .NET Core and functions app on Azure using Visual Studio 2019.

 Image Gallery